TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 However if you look careful at the first few bytes you will notice the data has fairly low entropy - lots of repeating zeros for example.
 Following this block the remainder of the bytes look to be exactly the opposite - very high entropy.

 We can take a reasoned guess that the low-entry bytes at the start are a header of some description, describing the block of encrypted bytes that follow.
-You will see similarly structured data in a lot of protocols that use TCP, as they make it simpler to break up the stream of data into individually processed packets.
+You will see similarly structured data in a lot of protocols that use TCP, as they make it simpler to break up the stream of data into individually processed packets, this is typically known as message framing.

 Looking at the header in more detail we can start to break down what it actually contains: